CR91TQ94/INFINITE-NUMBER-OF-MEMORABLE-SEED-PHRASES-FOR-COLD-STORAGE/README.md

 1. All other coins use BIP44.
 Please check Coinomi's tool (fork of the Ian Coleman's BIP39 generator) for missing coins.
 Search for it.
 1. Every coin wallet starts with derivation path that is 0 (zero).
 It is the FIRST wallet.
 You should use that address, but for the privacy reasons using a wallet "online", you can increase your privacy by using other addresses from the same wallet seed.
 However HERE WE WILL USE ONLY THE FIRST, because it will be our cold storage, and you don't need any privacy for that reason.
 1. Some networks still don't have import function (Hedera's HBAR), so you cannot use your own seed, unfortunately.
-1. Some coins are not available in wallets (Quant or Kaspa).
+1. Some coins are not available in BIP39 tool (Quant or Kaspa).
 Still you can use your 24-word seed phrase to create wallets for these coins in their respective wallets.
 In order to do it you need to use a separate wallet app just for these coins.
 However, be sure that you should always enter your seed into an offline device to get the receive address and afterwards you will wipe the device without one second connected on the Interntet.
 For that purpose you can use numbered wallets for different coins.
 Read below now Step 4!

 ## Step 3: RECOVER THE SYSTEM
 After you have got the receiving addresses for your crypto, and confirmed in the wallet they exist, try to repeat the same process once again.
 I will lead you through this process.